E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: INTRODUCTION

 While S-BKI provides continuity in semantic map inference, it struggles in challenging outdoor conditions due to its inability to account for inherent uncertainties arising from various sources. \textit{Semantic uncertainty} in neural network predictions can undermine mapping performance, as S-BKI treats all observations as equally reliable. \textit{Spatial uncertainty} also arises from the use of static isotropic kernels, which apply uniform influence in all directions and can misalign with anisotropic scene structures such as roads or fences.
 Moreover, the point-wise processing in BKI fails to account for \textit{observation uncertainty} as it processes points independently, making it vulnerable to noisy and sparse sensor measurements.
 Although recent works have separately addressed semantic~\cite{EBS_kim2024, DST_kim2024} or spatial uncertainty~\cite{88_SEE-CSOM_deng2023, 47_ConvBKI2_wilson2023}, a unified approach has not been proposed.

-To address these limitations, we propose an uncertainty-aware semantic mapping framework based on \textit{anisotropic} Gaussian primitives.
+To address these limitations, we extend the uncertainty-aware semantic mapping framework~\cite{EBS_kim2024} by introducing \textit{anisotropic} Gaussian primitives as a compact scene representation.
 Our key insight is that aggregating noisy observations into ellipsoidal primitives enables joint modeling of local geometry, semantics, and uncertainty, while improving robustness to noise.
 Building on this idea, we construct Gaussian primitives via uncertainty-aware spatial aggregation of neighboring observations, as illustrated in \Fref{fig:concept}.
 These primitives undergo refinement through merging and pruning, and form the basis of our evidential ellipsoidal BKI formulation with anisotropic kernels that adapt to geometry and incorporate semantic uncertainty.
 Extensive experiments across both off-road and urban outdoor environments demonstrate superior performance, consistently outperforming existing methods in semantic accuracy and geometric completeness while maintaining real-time efficiency.
-In summary, our contributions include: \begin{itemize} \item An uncertainty-aware continuous 3D semantic mapping framework that extends BKI with anisotropic Gaussian primitives, jointly modeling local geometry, semantics, and uncertainty for robust semantic inference. \item Evidential ellipsoidal BKI with geometry-aligned anisotropic kernels that conform to local scene structure and incorporate semantic uncertainty for adaptive fusion. \item Comprehensive experiments demonstrating improved accuracy, reliability, and robustness across diverse outdoor environments with real-time performance. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item An uncertainty-aware continuous 3D semantic mapping framework that extends BKI with anisotropic Gaussian primitives, jointly modeling local geometry, semantics, and uncertainty for robust semantic inference. \item Evidential Ellipsoidal BKI with geometry-aligned anisotropic kernels that conform to local scene structure and incorporate semantic uncertainty for adaptive fusion. \item Comprehensive experiments demonstrating improved accuracy, reliability, and robustness across diverse outdoor environments with real-time performance. \end{itemize}